dpanic/hints/README.md

 # Hints
 My name is Dušan.
-And I will share my experience with you.
+And I will share my knowledge with you.
 Here you can find hints about Linux, SRE, DBs, programming itself...

 # Table of Contents